open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 #### OnEnd(Span)

-`OnEnd` is called after a span is ended (i.e., the end timestamp is already set).
+`OnEnd` is called after a span is ended.
+The end timestamp MUST have been set.
 This method MUST be called synchronously within the [`Span.End()` API](api.md#end), therefore it should not block or throw an exception.